Capital One Rewards Review: Tips for Earning & Redeeming

 - Straightforward Earning Rates – Credit cards provide a straightforward earning rate that applies across all purchases.
 This means no need to sign up for rotating bonus categories or to wonder about what counts as “dining”, “gas” or “groceries.”

 - Earnings Can Be Confiscated – If you miss a payment, you will lose any miles or cash back earned in the billing cycle that the late fee is posted to.

-- Lack of Program-Wide Ways To Earn Extra – Unlike several other rewards programs, No Hassle Rewards doesn’t offer any all-encompassing methods for members to boost their earnings.
+- Lack of Program-Wide Ways To Earn Extra – Unlike several other rewards programs, rewards doesn’t offer any all-encompassing methods for members to boost their earnings.
 For example, Chase Ultimate Rewards gives out 2X the points whenever customers pay for travel through their booking tool.

 So, the critical question is: Which redemption option gives you the most value for your earnings?

 The answer ultimately depends on what type of account you have, as miles employ a different redemption system than cash back.
 We therefore did the math for each type of reward separately in order to provide you with the best and worst redemption options across all types of accounts.

 Credit Card Miles:

 If you have a Miles credit card, redeeming for travel and gift cards provides the most value.
 Merchandise and cash back, on the other hand, only yield about half the value.

 The following table displays a more detailed breakdown of the graph above, indicating the monetary value of each mile when redeemed through the various options provided by rewards.

 |Redemption Options||Dollar Cost||Miles Needed||Mile Valuation|